PepMS/.github/eagle/procedures/urdf_creation.md

 Besides, it also needs a coordinate system representing the global origin.
 Even though this geometry can be created automatically by the tool, we recommend to do it manually.

-The reference geometry for the 2-DOF arm is the following:
+The reference geometry chosen for the 2-DOF arm is shown in Fig 3.
 <figure align="center">
   <img src="img/reference_geometry.png" alt="Reference geometry" width="200"/>
   <img src="img/reference_geometry_objects.png" alt="Reference geometry objects" width="100"/>